-The UK Chamber of Shipping have been pressing forward with a unique and modern communications and member engagement policy.
-Omni have worked with the communications team for almost two years, and together we have worked on some interesting challenges around the status of web technology within the shipping industry.
+Omni have worked with the UK Chamber of Shipping communications team on some interesting challenges around the status of web technology within the shipping industry.

 Covering the Basics and Establishing Change